tkanov/egresslens/docs/getting-started.md

 ## Step 7: Upload the JSONL in the UI

 Use the upload page to submit `egresslens-output/egress.jsonl`.
-That file is the only required one; the other three pickers each add something:
+That file is the only required one, the other three pickers each add something:

-- `egresslens-output/run.json` in the run metadata picker — command, image, exit code, timing
+- `egresslens-output/run.json` in the run metadata picker – command, image, exit code, timing
-- `egresslens-output/egress.strace` in the passive DNS trace picker — domains for public IPs
+- `egresslens-output/egress.strace` in the passive DNS trace picker – domains for public IPs
-- a `policy.json` allowlist in the egress allowlist picker — a pass/fail verdict (see Step 9)
+- a `policy.json` allowlist in the egress allowlist picker – a pass/fail verdict (see Step 9)

 For domains, the backend first uses passive UDP DNS A-record answers visible in `egress.strace`, then falls back to bounded reverse DNS for unresolved public IPv4 addresses.
-JSONL-only uploads remain valid; unresolved destinations simply show an empty domain value.
+JSONL-only uploads remain valid, unresolved destinations simply show an empty domain value.

 ![Upload screen](images/ui-frontend.png)